Black Knight (NYSE:BKI) Issues FY 2021 Earnings Guidance

 Black Knight (NYSE:BKI) last announced its earnings results on Thursday, August 5th.
-The company reported $0.57 EPS for the quarter, topping the consensus estimate of $0.54 by $0.03.
-The company had revenue of $361.30 million for the quarter, compared to analysts’ expectations of $348.85 million.
+The company reported $0.57 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.54 by $0.03.
 Black Knight had a return on equity of 12.05% and a net margin of 19.67%.
-The business’s revenue for the quarter was up 23.3% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.52 earnings per share.
-Equities research analysts forecast that Black Knight will post 2.02 earnings per share for the current year.
+The firm had revenue of $361.30 million for the quarter, compared to the consensus estimate of $348.85 million.
+During the same period in the previous year, the business earned $0.52 EPS.
+The firm’s revenue for the quarter was up 23.3% on a year-over-year basis.
+As a group, sell-side analysts forecast that Black Knight will post 2.02 earnings per share for the current year.

-In other news, CEO Anthony M. Jabbour purchased 13,900 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
-The shares were acquired at an average price of $71.77 per share, with a total value of $997,603.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-4.00% of the stock is currently owned by corporate insiders.
+In other Black Knight news, CEO Anthony M. Jabbour purchased 13,900 shares of Black Knight stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was bought at an average price of $71.77 per share, with a total value of $997,603.00.
+The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
+Insiders own 4.00% of the company’s stock.

+A hedge fund recently raised its stake in Black Knight stock.
+Morgan Stanley boosted its position in shares of Black Knight, Inc. (NYSE:BKI) by 53.5% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 323,112 shares of the company’s stock after buying an additional 112,614 shares during the period.
+Morgan Stanley owned 0.21% of Black Knight worth $25,197,000 at the end of the most recent quarter.
+86.19% of the stock is owned by hedge funds and other institutional investors.

 Black Knight, Inc engages in the provision of integrated software, data and analytics solutions.
 It operates through the Software Solutions, and Data and Analytics segments.
 The Software Solutions segment offers software and hosting solutions that support loan servicing, loan origination, and settlement services.